 Please note that your final reflection essay is due the following Wednesday after your program ends and needs to be e-mailed to: igh@msu.edu.
-Please note that the course faculty might indicate another email address, and they will notify in advance.
+Please note that the course faculty might indicate another email address if they prefer and they will notify in advance.
 Guidelines for your reflection essay: